Step 3.1 Specify IAM Role

-In the IAM Role section of the Sources step of the wizard, you must specify an IAM role.
-Veeam Backup for AWS will use permissions of the specified IAM role to access AWS services and resources, and create cloud-native snapshots of EC2 instances.
+In the IAM role section of the Sources step of the wizard, you must specify an IAM role whose permissions will be used to access AWS services and resources, and to create cloud-native snapshots of EC2 instances.
 If you specify an IAM role created in another AWS account, the backup policy will process EC2 instances on which the specified IAM role has permissions in that AWS account.

-Note that Veeam Backup for AWS does not store one-time access keys in the configuration database.
+Veeam Backup for AWS does not store one-time access keys in the configuration database.

 - To make sure that the missing permissions have been successfully granted, click Recheck.